🚨 Mission 06: Create a custom agent using natural language with AI and grounding it with your data

 Let's now test both our SharePoint site knowledge source and document knowledge source in a single message.
 Enter the following question.

-Once again you'll see the agent reviewing the three knowledge sources to generate a response to the questions our single message.
-The agent responds to both questions in a single message, and separately references the SharePoint page and document of where it generated its response from.
+Once again you'll see the agent reviewing all four knowledge sources to generate a response to the two questions submitted in a single message.
+The agent responds to both questions in a single message, and provides separate references of where it generated its response from.

-In the knowledge modal in the activity map, you'll see the SharePoint site and document used as the reference sources.
-You have full visibility of what knowledge sources were used to answer both questions.
+In the knowledge modal in the activity map, you'll see the SharePoint site referenced for the Question 1 in regard to accessing the Contoso VPN.
+You have full visibility of what knowledge sources were used to answer both questions in the activity modal.

 The agent can answer multiple questions in a single message, and search the knowledge sources + reference the knowledge sources in its response.
 Make sure to always verify the response is correct by reviewing the references.

-Congratulations! 👏🏻 You've learnt how to use natural language to create your own custom agent that can chat over your data from three different knowledge sources 🙌🏻
+Congratulations! 👏🏻 You've learnt how to create your own custom agent by starting with a description.
+Your custom agent can chat over your data from four different knowledge sources 🙌🏻

 ⏭️ Move to Add a new Topic with trigger lesson